Language lab

-A language laboratory is a dedicated space for foreign language learning where students access audio or audio-visual materials.
-They allow a teacher to listen to and manage student audio, which is delivered to individual students through headsets or in isolated sound booths.
+A language laboratory (often shortened to language lab) is a dedicated space for foreign language learning where students can access audio or audio-visual materials.
+Typically, a teacher will listen to and manage student audio, which is delivered to individual students through headsets or in isolated sound booths.
 Language labs were common in schools and universities in the United States in the two decades following World War II.
-They have now largely been replaced by self access language learning centers, which may be called language labs.
+They have now largely been replaced by self access language learning centers, which may also be called language labs.

 History

-It was popular to learn foreign languages in the 20th century in the United States.
-During World War Two, there was a club for soldiers to learn foreign languages in order to communicate with others.
-This institute was called Army Specialized Training Program (ASTP), and that could be considered as the time language lab existed in the real world (Plate, 2015).
-However, during that time, this can only be called the army education system and it changed several times to meet the requirements of people.
-Also, the teaching ways were changed as well.
-Until now, language learning was combined with technology and people have more opportunities and chances to learn languages.
+Learning foreign languages grew in popularity in the 20th century in the United States.
+During World War II, an institute for soldiers called the Army Specialized Training Program (ASTP) was established to encouraged the learning of foreign languages.
+ASTP could be considered as one of the first language labs in the United States.
+However, during World War II, ASTP was only for members of the army, and not the average person.
+Additionally, the teaching methodology was different from modern standards.

 The first recorded language lab was established at the University of Grenoble in 1908.
 Frank Chalfant brought the concept to the United States, establishing a 'phonetics lab' at Washington State University in 1911 or 1912.
 These early language labs used phonographs to deliver audio, and were not yet divided into individual booths.

 In the 1940s, linguists at the University of Michigan developed the behaviorist audio-lingual method of foreign language learning.
-This method relied on repeated listening and speaking drills.
-This method increased in popularity in the United States and Canada into the 1950s and 1960s.
-Language labs were well-suited to the audio-lingual method.
+This method relied on repeated listening and speaking drills, which was well suited to language labs.
+Into the 1950s and 1960s, this method increased in popularity in the United States and Canada.
 By 1958, there were over 300 language labs in the US, with the majority in colleges and universities.

-In 1958, the National Defense Education Act authorized federal financial assistance for American secondary school foreign language programs.
+In 1958, the National Defense Education Act (NDEA) authorized federal financial assistance for American secondary school foreign language programs.
 This led to the rapid creation of new language labs.
 By the mid-1960s, there were an estimated 10,000 secondary-level and 4,000 post-secondary language labs in the United States.
 Once NDEA funding ended in 1969, the number of traditional language laboratories declined rapidly.
 Usage of the audio-lingual method also declined following Noam Chomsky's criticism of behaviorist models of language learning.

-From the 1950s to the 1990s, most used tape-based systems.
-Current language labs generally contain multimedia PCs.
+From the 1950s to the 1990s, most language labs used tape-based systems.
+Current language labs generally instead contain multimedia PCs.
+Modern language labs may also make use of technology like virtual reality or artificial intelligence.